-Use only on very small projects, with GMU permission.
-Water cooled units may be considered for special applications such as back-up refrigeration.
-Air cooled units must be justified by analysis.
-Heat recovery units will require an economic evaluation including lifecycle analysis.
+1. Use only on small projects, for remote locations and for special applications such as back-up cooling.
+Modular type units are preferred.
+Heat recovery units will require an economic evaluation including life-cycle analysis.
 Refrigerant type to be approved by GMU.